MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-While most chemicals in cosmetic products pose very little or no threat, some are linked to significant health issues, such as developmental delays and cancer.
-Chemicals in cosmetics get into the body through ingestion, inhalation, and internal use, and cause the same problems as food chemicals, per this site.
+Though most chemicals in cosmetics present limited or zero threat, dozens have been associated to significant health conditions, including cancer, and neurological harm.
+Chemicals in cosmetics invade the body through ingestion, inhalation, and internal use, and pose the same problems as food chemicals, per this site.

-Contaminants and chemicals associated with cancer are found in food and various other ordinary products.
-Yet, no area of consumer products is subject to less government oversight than cosmetics and other personal products, including Lipstick.
-Although most of the chemicals and contaminants in cosmetics in all likelihood present little risk, your exposure to some is associated with serious health concerns, including cancer.
+Chemicals associated with cancer can be found in food, water, and various other everyday products.
+Yet, no group of consumer products is accountable to less government management than cosmetics and other personal care products, including Lipstick.
+Although many of the contaminants and chemicals in cosmetics probably present minimal risk, your exposure to some is associated with worrying health conditions, such as cancer.